 2013 added “Boss” to its name and also the canting technology that the men’s boards have which is good!.
 The Rome Madison is a pain to get dialed out for your boot size but once it’s done you shouldn’t have to do it again.
 It has a smooth response that isn’t too sharp but also isn’t too dull.
 All in all, this is a binding that will work with many boards, boots and many riding styles.

 For 2012 not much has changed.
 The ankle strap has the same design but has a more sleek look compared to 2011.

 For 2011 the Rome Madison went the way of the top men’s bindings and this has some distinct advantages over 2010.
-The base plate has been hollowed out at the nose and tail to allow for more cushioning, a lighter weight and a little better response.
-The extra cushioning is the best part about the new base plate.
+The base plate has been hollowed out at the nose and tail to allow for more cushioning, lighter weight and a little better response.
+The extra cushioning is the best part of the new base plate.
 Most bindings over time screw up the top sheet but Rome minimizes the damage with rubber that runs along the bottom.
 It also makes for a little more damp of a ride.
 We’d like to see a cant option for the Madison like Rome has with the men’s.

 Rome Madison Boss Images